pxheim/zettelkasten/book-higginbotham-2021-principles-of-web-api-design.md

 Good way to identify all activities and steps is to do an EventStorming session.
 This helps uncover any missing domain events, as well as establish a common vocabulary, etc. In general aligns everybody. [[$Research]].

+To sumarize:
+- Job stories -> Activities -> Activity steps.

+---
+Find the boundary of your API and avoid the common antipatterns

+- Do not make an API that tries to do everything
+- Don't overload concepts.
+A "book" API is probably too broad. "catalog" API that concerns itself w/ books is prob better.
+- Don't maek helper APIs if it can be avoided.

+Boundaries are often found during an EventStorming sessions where "nouns" shift.
+E.g. when going from "cart" something to "order" something, it might indicate a new boundary and thus possibly a new API.

+---

+Before writing code, make an API model.
+This is like a wireframe, but for APIs

+When deciding which resource an operation should act upon, be careful not to leak implementation details.
+If resrouce name is the same as the dB record, it's a happy accident.

+Evaluate API wtih a sequence diagram.

+API model or profile breaks down each operation in the API, and forces you to think about it in more details before writing any code.
+Like a wireframe it includes

+- Operation name: the name of the operation in lowerCamelCase e.g. listBooks.
+- Description: more info about the operation
+- Participants: who's going to use the operation.
+This is often identified user groups such as customer, technician, etc.
+- Resources: what resources from the DB is required?
+In this case, books for sure, but prob also book author.
+- Emitted events: any even that is emitted by the operation.
+This can be used by the system to trigger some action, or simply for analytics.
+E.g. "Books Listed".
+They should always be past tense.
+- Operation Details" this is the technical details.
+What are request paramters?
+What is actually returned?
+Is it async?
+Is it safe?

+Categorize operations into safe, idempotent or unsafe

+- Safe: requests that do not alter state.
+Typically GET.
+- Idempotent: same request can be made multiple times, but same result is guaranteed.
+Typically PUT & DELETE.
+- Unsafe: makes changes to target resource, cannot be done multiple times w/ same result.
+Typically POST & PATCH.

+Hypermedia controls allow consumpers of an API to "react" to responses from the server.
+There are 4 main types:

+- Index: offers up a list of all available actions.
+- Navigation: pagination links.
+- Relationships: links to resources related to the one you are looking at,.
+- Context driven: informs client what actions are avilable.

+Context driven are interesting.
+E.g. an article can have a status, and some links, these can be rel: self, update and submit, indicating what actions can be performed.

+When designing APIs, avoid actions where the state of a resource is changed by the client.
+E.g. to enable a metering point, don't PATCH or PUT the metering point w/ enabled: true, instead call POST to meters/{id}/enable.

+Use GET/me instead of GET users{id} when you want to get your own user's information.
+This is called a singleton resource.
+Usually represented by a singular noun, e.g. users/{id}/config.

+"Fire-and-follow-up" is a REST pattern where client sends a request tthat takes a while.
+Receives a 202 w/ Location URI in return.
+The location is an endpoint to a job where GET will return job status.
+When job status is complete, client can show this to the user.

+---

+RPC is good when speed is important and coupling is fine (server and client will be tightly coupled).
+Basically speed is traded for coupling.

+In real time communication (async messaging), there are three main types of messages, request, response and event.
+The request and responses are linked, i.e. they can be sync or async.

+Message broker sits between publisher of a message and the consumer(s).
+This is great!
+Publisher does not have to know about rest of system, queuing can be handled by the broker, distribution is easy, etc.

+---

+Biggest benefit of a microservice approach is to reduce cognitive load on devs & reduce the need to coordinate as much.
+Only works if

+- DevOps is good, i.e. rapid onboarding due to most things being automated, well tested, easy to deploy, etc.
+- Proper team structure, not handoffs to silos.
+"If you own it, you manage it".
+- Remove centralized data-ownership.

+Async microservices are almost always better than sync ones, even though they may initially be more complex.
+Con start or stop services w/o changing others.
+Brokers handle messages, avoid message chainign, etc.